mdpi-filter/mdpi-filter-microsoft-edge/README.md

 # mdpi-filter-chrome

-**MDPI Filter** is a Chrome extension that helps you declutter your literature searches by hiding or highlighting MDPI publications on major search engines, and styles MDPI citations in any scholarly article you read.
+**MDPI Filter** is a Chrome extension that helps you identify and manage MDPI publications.
+It enhances your literature search by allowing you to hide or highlight MDPI results on major search engines (Google, Google Scholar, PubMed, Europe PMC), using direct checks and the NCBI API.
+Furthermore, it universally styles MDPI citations on any scholarly article you read: visually distinguishing MDPI entries in bibliographies, their inline footnotes, and also within "Cited By" and "Similar Articles" sections.

 ---